wrmay/getting-started-in-software-development/README.md

-# getting-started-in-software-development
-My thoughts on the skills you need to know.
+# How to get started in software development